nicoll-douglas/home-server/README.md

 ### OS

-The operating system of choice is Debian 12.
-Mostly because I'm most comfortable with Ubuntu and I needed something more lightweight so my hardware doesn't suffer.
+The operating system of choice is Debian 12 as a reliable and lightweight option.

 ### Hardware